robwalton/alfred-ulysses-workflow/README.md

 [Alfred 2 workflow](https://www.alfredapp.com/workflows/) to search and create tasks in [Ulysses](https://ulyssesapp.com).

 ## Install
 To install, download a released Ulysses.alfredworkflow and double-click to open in Alfred 2.
-Alternatively, download what should be the same file hosted on [Packal](http://www.packal.org/workflow/ulysses).
-There is discussion thread on the [Alfred forum](http://www.alfredforum.com/forum/3-share-your-workflows/).
+Alternatively, download what should be the most recent version hosted on [Packal](http://www.packal.org/workflow/ulysses).
+There is a [discussion thread on the Alfred forum](http://www.alfredforum.com/topic/9662-ulysses-workflow/).

 ## Get help
 Use the keyword: